BlueLabelLabs/BLL-Engineering-Standards/standards/BLL-AWS-Standards.md

 ### 3. Create a new AWS IAM User to be used by any app/web site to write/create/delete/browse an S3 bucket
 - DO NOT USE THE ROOT IAM USER's TOKEN!
-- Create a new IAM User in the AWS Management console, disable the password and make it a member of the AmazonS3FullAccess role.
+- Create a new IAM User in the AWS Management console, disable the password.
+- Make sure any policies or roles are not associated to new IAM User.
 - Embed the token/token secret for the above created account into the app for use in accessing S3 resources.

 ### 4. AWS tokens MUST NOT be stored in the source code of the front-end app